terser/terser/README.md

 ### Conditional compilation

-You can use the `--define` (`-d`) switch in order to declare global variables that UglifyJS will assume to be constants (unless defined in scope).
-For example if you pass `--define DEBUG=false` then, coupled with dead code removal UglifyJS will discard the following from the output:
+You can use the `--define` (`-d`) switch in order to declare global variables that Terser will assume to be constants (unless defined in scope).
+For example if you pass `--define DEBUG=false` then, coupled with dead code removal Terser will discard the following from the output:
 ```javascript
 if (DEBUG) {
     console.log("debug stuff");